deepjyoti30/Shusic/README.md

 # Shusic

-A Simple Script Which Shuffles Music.
+A Simple Script For Playing Music With Some Added Functionality.

+## Highlights

+An Unique Shuffle Logic.

-## Requirements
+### Requirements

-Python Should Be Preinstalled.
+Python 3.x Should Be Preinstalled.

-Groove Music.
+Groove Music(For Now).

-Just run the script.